 Per square foot, vinyl flooring is one of the most economically-friendly options available on the market.
-On average, you can expect to spend approximately $2-12 per square foot for installation of basic, vinyl flooring by professionals.
-If you are interested in the more luxurious type of vinyl, the price becomes $3-14 per square foot for installation.
+Compared to hardwood and laminates, vinyl is typically much cheaper.
+Installation is also generally cheaper than other flooring types.
+On average, you can expect to spend approximately $2-4 per square foot to get vinyl professionally installed.
 When compared to real hardwood, stone or ceramic tiles, vinyl flooring offers a significant advantage in terms of saving costs while achieving a similar aesthetic for the room.
 You can further cut expenses if you decide to install the vinyl flooring yourself, as the tiles or planks are made to be extremely DIY-friendly.

 Any colour, design or surface you can imagine is available with vinyl flooring.
 Colours, textures, and designs can resemble stone, metal, ceramic tile or hardwood floors.
 The surface texture options further complete the aesthetic of each piece by resembling not only the look but the feel of stone, wood or other products.
 Today’s LVT products are difficult to differentiate from the ‘real thing,’ even up close, and the effect in any room is beautiful.

 A layer of felt underneath vinyl floors makes them responsive and soft underfoot.
 It feels warmer and more comfortable to stand on than stone or ceramic, which is why it works well in areas like the kitchen.